-At first glance, baseball does not appear to be a sport where a player is likely to get hurt that often.
+At first glance, baseball does not appear to be a sport where a player is likely to get hurt that often but MLB injuries need to be taken into account when placing bets.
 No one is running into the players and tackling them to the ground and running around the bases does not look too dangerous.
 But the sport of baseball, at all levels in which it is played, can be just as rough and tumble as any of the more vigorous sporting activities.

-It works like this, if a player is unable to perform because of some injury, weather incurred during the game, at practice or away from team activities, can be put on what is now called the “Injured List (IL) for 10 days, which allows the player time to recover from his injury and also frees up a space on the roster so that the team manager can bring in another player to fill in for the 10-day period.
+It works like this, if a MLB player is unable to perform because of his injuries, whether incurred during the game, at practice or away from team activities, can be put on what is now called the “Injured List (IL) for 10 days, which allows the player time to recover from his injury and also frees up a space on the roster so that the team manager can bring in another player to fill in for the 10-day period.
 Although he remains on the 40-man roster, the player on a 10 day is not allowed to participate in any games during that 10-day period.

 If the injury to the player is serious enough to warrant it, said player can be placed on a 60-day IL during which he is removed from the 40-man roster and another player is substituted during his absence.
 In this case the player is restricted from playing in any games until the 60-day period is up.